KTH-CAS-UAV/kth_px4_simulation/README.md

 -- [x] example with octomap and custem world
 -- [] ???
 - [x] simple urdf drone model for rviz visu ( [] if more time and more Kevin we can try using mashes and stuff)
+- [] include iris drone with smaller hitbox for collision avoidence.